justintaekim/HEX-FA23/src/workshops/angularjs-templating.md

 teachers:
   - name: Erik Yang
 ---

-Learn how to utilize AngularJS templating to make your life much nicer!
-Erik will be teaching you how to repeat HTML elements with minor content and design changes to create a whole new look for your website.
+Tired of copy-pasting HTML and CSS?
+Erik will be teaching you how to repeat website elements to streamline content and style editing using a popular Javascript front-end framework called AngularJS.

-- Please bring your laptop for this workshop!
+* Please bring your laptop for this workshop!
-- Prior knowledge recommended
+* Prior knowledge of HTML/CSS recommended, but not required

-Check out an example of Angular JS Templating on Erik’s own website at [http://erikyangs.com](http://erikyangs.com)!
+Check out an example of Angular JS Templating on Erik’s own website at <http://erikyangs.com>!